sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="listRegistrationOrDeviceTokens"></a>
 # **listRegistrationOrDeviceTokens**
-> InlineResponse20024 listRegistrationOrDeviceTokens(userId, tokenType, apiToken)
+> ListRegistrationOrDeviceTokensResponse listRegistrationOrDeviceTokens(userId, tokenType, apiToken)

 List registration or device tokens